U.S. entrepreneur's 'ultimate experiences' dream ends in tragedy

 The other one landed safely in Lobolo Camp in the town of Lodwar.

-“They were aware they lost contact, but weren’t sure [Burke’s helicopter] had crashed,” Brett Stapper said.
+“They were aware they lost contact, but weren’t sure it had crashed,” Brett Stapper said of Burke's helicopter.
 “They called me, saying they needed search and rescue.
 There was nothing around.
 All they had was a sat phone.”

 Stapper sprang into action, and with the help of some well-connected friends was able to get the Kenyan military mobilized to search for the missing aircraft.